What Are the Navier-Stokes Equations?

 where $\mu$ is the dynamic viscosity.
 Substituting this constitutive law into the momentum equation and dividing by density yields the familiar incompressible system with kinematic viscosity $\nu = \mu/\rho$.

-Why they are hard
+Why the Navier-Stokes equations are hard

 The difficult part is the nonlinear term $(u \cdot \nabla)u$.
 The fluid does not just respond to outside forces; it also pushes itself around.
 That feedback is what makes turbulence and chaotic-looking motion possible.